dmo575/social_website/README.md

 **TODO**:

-- Optimize sessionId refresh rules.
+- Optimize sessionId refresh rules: instead of every time, a refresh expiration date.

 ### Other TODOs